Fast Approximation of the Sliced-Wasserstein Distance Using Concentration of Random Projections: Introduction

 The important steps to formulate our approximate SW are summarized as follows.
 We first define an alternative SW whose projection directions are drawn from the same Gaussian distribution as in \cite{reeves2017}, instead of uniformly on the unit sphere, and establish its relation with the original SW.
 By combining this property with \cite[Theorem 1]{reeves2017}, we bound the absolute difference between SW applied to any two probability measures ${\mu_d}$, ${\nu_d}$ on $\Rd$, and the Wasserstein distance between the univariate Gaussians $\lawGauss_{\mu_d}$, $\lawGauss_{\nu_d}$.
 Then, we explain why the mean parameters of ${\mu_d}$ and ${\nu_d}$ should necessarily be zero for the approximation error to decrease as $d$ grows.
 Nevertheless, we show that it is not a limiting factor, by exploiting the following decomposition of SW: SW between $\mu_d, \nu_d$ can be equivalently written as the sum of the \emph{difference between their means} and the SW between the \emph{centered versions} of $\mu_d, \nu_d$.

 Our approach then consists in estimating SW between the centered versions with the Wasserstein term between Gaussian approximations to meet the zero-means condition, and recover SW between the original measures via the aforementioned property.
 Since the Wasserstein distance between Gaussian distributions admits a closed-form solution, our approximate SW is very easy to compute, and faster than the Monte Carlo estimate obtained with a large number of projections.
 We derive nonasymptotical guarantees on the error induced by our approach.
 Specifically, we define a weak dependence condition under which the error is shown to go to zero with increasing $d$.
 Our theoretical results are then validated with experiments conducted on synthetic data.
 Finally, we leverage our theoretical insights to design a novel adversarial framework for a typical generative modeling problem in machine learning, and illustrate its advantages in terms of accuracy and computational time, over generative models based on the Monte Carlo estimate of SW.
+Our empirical results can be reproduced with our open source code\footnote{See \url{https://github.com/kimiandj/fast_sw}}.